April 2019 – March 2020

 The call received over 24 applications of which 8 were funded.
 You can find details below and in the VeTSS annual report 2017-8.

-- Mechanising the Metatheory of SQL with Nulls, PI Wilmer Ricciotti, University of Edinburgh.
+- Mechanising the Metatheory of SQL with Nulls, James Cheney (PI) and Wilmer Ricciotti, University of Edinburgh.

 - Verifying Efficient Libraries in CakeML, PI Scott Owens, University of Kent.

-- PrideMM web interface, PI Mark Batty, University of Kent.
+- PrideMM web interface, Mark Batty (PI) and Radu Grigore, University of Kent.

-- Mechanised Assume-Guarantee Reasoning for Control Law Diagrams via Circus, PI Jim Woodcock, University of York.
+- Mechanised Assume-Guarantee Reasoning for Control Law Diagrams via Circus, Jim Woodcock (PI) and Simon Foster, University of York.

-- Automated Testing for Web Browsers, PI Benjamin Livshits, Imperial College London.
+- Automated Testing for Web Browsers, Benjamin Livshits (PI) and Alastair Donaldson, Imperial College London.

 - Supervectorizer, PI Greta Yorsh, Queen Mary University of London.

-- EASTEND: Efficient Automatic Security Testing for Dynamic Languages, PI Dr Johannes Kinder Royal Holloway, University of London.
+- EASTEND: Efficient Automatic Security Testing for Dynamic Languages, PI Johannes Kinder Royal Holloway, University of London.

-- Automated Reasoning with Fine-Grained Concurrent Collections, PI Dr Ilya Sergey, University College London and Nikos Gkorogiannis, Middlesex University London
+- Automated Reasoning with Fine-Grained Concurrent Collections, Ilya Sergey (PI), University College London and Nikos Gkorogiannis, Middlesex University London